mollyklecompte/strom/docs/docs/dstream.md

   - Rules defining the events to be detected
   - See stream_rules.py for expected format
   - type: list of dict
 - timestamp
+  - the time of a given sample.
+Not used for template creation but each data-Dstream must have a timestamp
+  - type: int
 - measures
+  - The measured data supplied by the DStream.
+The measures are set durning DStream template creation.
+  - type: dict with format: {
+  "measure_name":{"val": measure value at timestamp, "dtype":MYSQL data type}, ...
+  }
 - fields
+  - Storage for non-measure meta data
+  - type: dict of "file_name":"field_value" pairs
 - user_ids
+  - Storage for user supplied IDs
+  - type: dict of "id_name":"id" pairs
 - tags
+  - User generated tags for a timestamp
+  - type: dict of "tag_name":"tag"
 - foreign_keys
+  - Internal storage for linking other data stuctures.
+  - Currently unused